 - Write and distribute bi-monthly newsletter

 - Create biennial survey to be distributed to all parents/guardians of children receiving special education services in the district

 - Oversee, maintain, and/or improve online tools implemented by the SEPAC to include but not be limited to: Facebook, Twitter, Website, blog posts, creation of flyers, visual presentations (ex: slides)

 - Post newsletters, meeting agendas, and minutes on the website

 - These bylaws may be adopted, altered, repealed or amended at any SEPAC meeting provided that the proposed change is submitted in writing to all SEPAC Board members at least 15 calendar days prior to the scheduled meeting in which the vote is to be taken.

-- Proposed Bylaws changes may be adopted by a quorum of the Board membership at a meeting.
+- Proposed Bylaws changes may be adopted by a quorum of the Board members at a meeting.

 Revised March 10, 2017